johnandersen777/johnandersen777.github.io/content/about.md

 - "I thought I was as scattered as they come, until I met [John]"

-  - Big fan of how Tom Clancy ties together stories
+  - Aspire to tie stories and code together as well as Tom Clancy does.
+RIP.

     - https://bookbrio.com/glossario/book-by-tom-clancy-literary-masterpieces/